Quantum Gates with Oscillating Exchange Interaction: Influence of noise

 Similar to the previous section the fidelity affected by noise can be calculated analytically with the approximation $\tilde{U}_\text{non-res}$ giving the same decay as in Eq.~\eqref{eq:NoiseFidelityAtGateTimes} with $X=\text{CZ}_\pm^\text{res}$ at the gate times $\tau_n$ determined by Eq.~\eqref{eq:NonRes:Conditions For Gate Times}.

-Using the same parameters as in figure~\ref{Fig:NonResFid-tdep} one can calculate the first gate time $\tau=\tau_0$ through Eq.~\eqref{eq:NonRes:Conditions For Gate Times} related to the $\text{CZ}_+^\text{nres}$ gate.
+Using the same parameters as in figure~\ref{Fig:NonResFid-tdep} one can calculate the first gate time $\tau=\tau_0$ through Eq.~\eqref{eq:NonRes:Conditions For Gate Times} related to the $\text{CZ}_-^\text{nres}$ gate.
 At that gate time the fidelity $F_\text{N}$ for the respective locally equivalent CZ gate for different noise levels can be calculated as depicted in blue in figure~\ref{fig:FidNoise}.
 For reference, the case of a constant exchange at the first gate time $\tau_0$ (with $J_1=0$) is also shown.

 The exponential decline in $\sigma$ is predicted by Eq.~\eqref{eq:NoiseFidelityAtGateTimes}.
-In this case, however, the gate times of the two gates $\text{CZ}_+^\text{nres}$ and $\text{CZ}^\text{const}$ are approximately the same, leading to a similar decline in $\sigma/J_0$.
-As discussed in a previous section the fidelity of the $\text{CZ}_+^\text{nres}$ gate at the first gate time with an oscillating exchange slightly exceeds the fidelity with a constant exchange (see figure~\ref{Fig:NonResFid-tdep}).
-This also holds true for small noise levels.
-However, for $\sigma/J_0\gtrsim 9\%$ the fidelity for the constant exchange exceeds the fidelity in the non-resonant case.
+In this case, however, the gate times of the two gates $\text{CZ}_-^\text{nres}$ and $\text{CZ}^\text{const}$ are approximately the same, leading to a similar decline in $\sigma/J_0$.
+The fidelity of the $\text{CZ}_-^\text{nres}$ gate at the first gate time with an oscillating exchange is slightly below the fidelity with a constant exchange (see figure~\ref{Fig:NonResFid-tdep}).